Little Trinity Anglican Church is located at 425 King St E (at Trinity St on the southwest corner) in the Corktown neighbourhood of Toronto.

 In 1842, the residents of the rapidly growing area requested from Bishop John Strachan that a school and Anglican church be built.
 At the time, the nearest church was St James Cathedral.
 It was over a kilometre away, and the working-class Irish Protestants could not afford the pew fee.
 So, they decided to build their own church for all people.

-Land for the church was donated by Sir John Beverley Robinson, while a group of residents and businesspeople raised funds.
+Sir John Beverley Robinson donated land for the church, while a group of residents and businesspeople raised funds.
 Originally known as the Church of the Holy Trinity in the Park, some of the church’s wealthy benefactors included Harriet and William Gooderham, Sarah and James Worts, Lucie and Thornton Blackburn and Enoch Turner.

-Architect Henry Bowyer Lane designed the 400-seat, Gothic Revival style church.
+Architect Henry Bowyer Lane designed the 400-seat, Gothic Revival-style church.
 Construction began in 1843, and the cost was £1,800.
 Clad with Don Valley red brick donated and built by local craftsmen, Little Trinity features tan brick side foundations and buttresses.
 The tower rises 24 m or 80 ft and has pinnacles on its corners.
-The church has three entry doors peaked with stone trim, and shield stops.
+The church has three entry doors peaked with stone trim and shield stops.
 The main entryway was through the centre tower door.
-The two doors that flank the main entrance each had interior stairways leading to a gallery on the church’s north side.
+The two doors flank the main entrance each had interior stairways leading to a gallery on the church’s north side.

 Services Began in 1844

-Brothers-in-law William Gooderham and James Worts, who were prominent Toronto citizens, were early leaders of the church.
+Brothers-in-law William Gooderham and James Worts, prominent Toronto citizens, were early church leaders.
 Attended mainly by industrial workers and their families, the house of worship became known as “The Poor Man’s Church.”
 It was said that while the congregation may not have been wealthy, they were loyal.

-Even though it was built just before the larger Church of the Holy Trinity (behind the CF Eaton Centre), the church was renamed Trinity East to distinguish between the two.
+Even though it was built just before the larger Church of the Holy Trinity (behind the CF Eaton Centre), it was renamed Trinity East to distinguish between the two.
 But, by the late 1800s, it was affectionately known as “Little Trinity Church,” and the name stuck.

 The Church Bell